 To simplify packaging, your mount has been shipped with the drive-base and fork attached.
-While it is possible to lift the system in this assembled state with a fork-lift, crane or multiple people, we highly recommend that the two assemblies are separated if only one person is lifting..
+While it is possible to lift the system in this assembled state with a fork-lift or crane, we highly recommend that the two assemblies are separated if people are lifting.
+Doing so allows unpacking and installation/reassembly to be done safely with the minimum number of helpers.